fdsCG/playground-1p97hEhZ/statement.md

 What we learned?
 - 1 programmer among 5 is not able to write a very simple line of code in Java (useful information to stop the hiring process quickly)
-- 3 programner among 5 is able to write a very simple line of code
+- 3 programmer among 5 know how to check strings equality in Java
 - 1 programmer among 5 is able to solve this simple problem the right way